Janet Grace Akech Okori-Moe

-Janet Grace Akech Okori-Moe (born 3 September 1966) is a Ugandan teacher and legislator.
-As of May 2020, she serves as the elected woman representative for Abim District in Uganda's tenth parliament.
-Politically, she is affiliated to the National Resistance Movement under whose ticket she contested in the 2016 general election. in the 2021 Uganda general elections, She retained her seat as woman mp for Abim district.
+Janet Grace Akech Okori-Moe (born September 3, 1966) is a Ugandan teacher and legislator.
+She served as the elected woman representative for Abim District in Uganda's tenth parliament.
+Politically, she is affiliated to the National Resistance Movement under whose ticket she contested in the 2016 general election. in the 2021 Uganda general elections, She retained her seat as woman mp for Abim district in the 11th Parliament of Uganda.

-Education
+Early life and education

-Okori-Moe sat for her Primary Leaving Examinations (PLE) in 1979 at Abim Primary School.
+Okori-Moe was born on 3 September 1966.
+She sat for her Primary Leaving Examinations (PLE) in 1979 at Abim Primary School.
 She later attained the Uganda Certificate of Education (UCE) in 1983 from Kangole Girls Senior Secondary School and the Uganda Advanced Certificate of Education (UACE) in 1986 from Moroto High School.
 Okori-Moe also holds an ordinary Diploma in Education from Makerere University (1989) as well as an Advanced Diploma in Educational Planning and Management from Kyambogo University (1999).
 In 2000, she obtained a bachelor's degree in Social Sciences from Makerere University followed by a Master of Science in Social Sector Planning and Management in 2006.